 Anatole Bandu, HelpAge DRC Country Representative, described scenes that should shock the world: “We see older people being forcibly sent back to conflict zones by the M23 armed group and pressure from local authorities, with no support, exposed to danger and deprivation.
 We hear heartbreaking stories every day of older people left behind when the makeshift camps close.
 They are struggling without food, medicine, or even a place to sleep.”

-Across eastern DRC, approximately 350,000 displaced older people have been identified—many separated from families, unable to access healthcare for chronic conditions, lacking the medications that keep them alive.
+Across eastern DRC, approximately 350,000 displaced older people have been identified, many separated from families, unable to access healthcare for chronic conditions, and lacking the medications that keep them alive.

 The Diseases Elderly Bodies Cannot Fight